aarnav-bh/aarnav-bh/README.md

 - 👋 Hi, I’m Aarnav
 - 👀 I’m interested in buidling projects that help others.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me @codevalley.20 on Instagram

 <!---
 aarnav-bh/aarnav-bh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.